-Outcome: A set of conclusions about the probable historical, current, and/or likely future events within a constituency.
+Outcome: A set of conclusions about the probable historical, current, and/or likely future events within a constituency is produced.
 It may also include recommendations about certain decisions that a constituency is facing.
 Analysis should be supported by evidence such as observation data collected from sensors and other sources and the interpretation of that evidence by analysts through a variety of methods.
 The analysis may also include constituents that need to be told about the results, and what they need to be told.

-List of functions, which are considered to be part of the implementation of this service:
+The following functions are considered to be part of the implementation of this service:

-- Projection and Inference
+- Projection and inference

-- Event Detection (through Alerting and/or Hunting)
+- Event detection (through alerting and/or hunting)

-- Situational Impact
+- Situational impact